How to Identify Your Target Audience

 How to Identify Your Audience Online

 When you decide to start a business, hopefully, you’re thinking about who you want to serve and how you can help them.
-If your focus is just on making money and wanting to help, “everyone” you’ll probably find it harder to succeed in the long run.
+If your focus is just on making money and wanting to help “everyone,” you’ll probably find it harder to succeed in the long run.
 This is why choosing your target audience is so important.
-It’s much easier to provide exceptional products or services for a niche market than trying to be everything to everybody.
+Providing exceptional products or services for a niche market is much easier than trying to be everything to everybody.

 Focusing on one target market (or several sub-sets within one target market) makes it easier to be successful because you can get to know your audience, their needs, and how your product or service solves their problems.

-If you’re just starting out and trying to determine what business to build or which audience to serve, think about your own experience.
+If you’re starting out and determining what business to build or which audience to serve, think about your experience.
 Where do you have the most experience?
-Are there specific markets that you’ve worked closely within your career?
+Are there specific markets that you’ve worked closely with within your career?
 Are you particularly interested in a subject matter or area?
 If so, this information can help you choose a target audience for your business.

-If your business is established but you aren’t sure who you’re trying to serve, or you haven’t selected a niche market yet, you may have data that will help lead you to the answer.
+If your business is established, but you aren’t sure who you’re trying to serve or haven’t selected a niche market yet, you may have data that will help lead you to the answer.
 If you have a website, Facebook Business Page, or Instagram Business Account, you have access to data about your fans/followers and site visitors.
-This can help you determine who your target audience is, or more importantly, should be.
+This can help you determine who your target audience is or, more importantly, should be.

 Where can you find data?